 - Suspensions of Covered Minor's Privileges

-- The Monitor, Mentor, an EHSRM staff member, the Lab Supervisor, his/her Department Chair or his/her Dean may temporarily suspend (a) a Lab Tour or Covered Activities or (b) a Covered Minor’s participation in a Lab Tour or in all or part of the listed Covered Activities if violations, safety deficiencies or other conditions occur.
+- The Monitor, Mentor, an EHSRM staff member, the Laboratory Supervisor, his/her Department Chair or his/her Dean may temporarily suspend (a) a Laboratory Tour or Covered Activities or (b) a Covered Minor’s participation in a Laboratory Tour or in all or part of the listed Covered Activities if violations, safety deficiencies or other conditions occur.

-- The Lab Supervisor, his/her Department Chair, or his/her Dean may permanently suspend future Lab Tours, Covered Activities or a Covered Minor’s participation in a Lab tour or all or part of the list Covered Activities if violations, safety deficiencies or other conditions occur and are not corrected.
+- The Laboratory Supervisor, his/her Department Chair, or his/her Dean may permanently suspend future Laboratory Tours, Covered Activities or a Covered Minor’s participation in a Laboratory Tour or all or part of the list Covered Activities if violations, safety deficiencies or other conditions occur and are not corrected.

 - At any time, the Provost may intervene and make the final decisions relating to any suspensions of privileges governed by this policy, and on the management of any disciplinary actions relating to violations of this policy or to misconduct associated with Covered Minors.